Exclusive Tips: Hardening your Active Directory with Advanced Strategies

 • DrsReplicaAdd: the attacker pushes the malicious Active Directory objects he changed to the DC.

-To detect DCSync, we will catch a bind request for DRSUAPI interface, and RPC procedure requests for DrsAddEntry and DrsReplicaAdd.
-If the request originates from a non-dc to a dc we will alert.
+To detect DCShadow, we will monitor for a bind request to the DRSUAPI interface and RPC procedure requests for DrsAddEntry and DrsReplicaAdd.
+Alert on request originating from a non-DCs to a DC.

-To detect DCSync attack, we will analyze traffic between non-DC to A DC.
+To detect DCShadow attack, we’ll monitor traffic between non-domain controllers and DCs.
 We will capture the following packets for the detection:

 1. DCE/RPC bind request for DRSUAPI interface: